Top 4 Benefits of Going on a Yoga Retreat

 Through movement and meditation, you connect to your body and your spirit.
 When the time comes to return, you take your new-found connections with you.
 You may have left feeling alone, overwhelmed, and burnt out.
 You return feeling connected, refreshed, and with a deeper understanding of your place in the world.

 Sometimes you just want to get out of town.
 To sit on the beach all day making Vitamin D, to move around and release endorphins, and to have someone make you dinner.
-File that under self-care; it’s completely legit.
+File it under self-care.
 Especially in the winter, retreating to a sunnier clime fulfils a physiological need and is a natural mood elevator.

 Whatever the reason that going to retreat calls to you, it’s a voice worth listening to.
 The combination of time, separation, and healthy practices nurtures the body and the mind by creating a safe zone where guards are let down and minutes are not meant to be filled.
 Like a yoga class, a retreat allows you to move, to listen to your inner voice, and to be here now.
 These are things worth sustaining.
 Going on a retreat affirms that you are important to you.